Loch Ness Forest

 The project is located in the Heart of the Scottish Highlands and 40 minute's drive from Inverness.
 It is uphill from the great Loch and in the immediate vicinity of Loch Mhor.
 The project complements an important Site of Special Scientific Interest; a mature coastal forest that stretches along a section of the great Loch.
 More than 19,500 tCO2e of offsetting is available.

-As it matures, our new woodland will join up two existing, mature forests, creating an important corridor for red squirrels, pine martens, Capercaillies and other rare creatures to move through the landscape.
-The diverse, permanent woodland scheme is comprised 100,000 trees: Caledonian Scots pine, sessile oak, hazel, downy birch, rowan, eared willow and quaking aspen.
+The permanent, diverse native woodland scheme is comprised 100,000 trees: Caledonian Scots pine, sessile oak, hazel, downy birch, rowan, eared willow and quaking aspen.

 Quaking aspen had been eradicated from the Highlands landscape, whereas it has remained an inspirational feature of the great Rocky Mountain landscape of the USA and Canada.
 The trees are known for their dancing, golden leaves during autumn.
 Typically located in areas of damp ground, such as along river courses, new groves will bejewel this great Scottish vista.